-In a hybrid environment, where you have applications and data both on premises and in the cloud, the identity and identity controls are the key to security.
-With a zero-trust or identity-based security approach you apply security mechanisms based on the identity of the user.
-The best example is to enforce multi-factor authentication (MFA) to all services and applications that contains sensitive data.
+In a hybrid environment, where you have applications and data both on-premises and in the cloud, identity and identity controls are the key to security.
+With a zero-trust or identity-based security approach, you apply security mechanisms based on the identity of the user.
+The best example is to enforce multi-factor authentication (MFA) to all services and applications that contain sensitive data.
 Instead of using only username and password, the user instead gets prompted to perform multi-factor authentication with the identities issued and/or approved by the company (OTP’s, mobile apps, smart cards, virtual smart cards, tokens etc.).

-The identity-based security can also be applied in different levels.
-For example, if the device that I’m using is controlled by the company, joined to the domain and authenticated to the corporate network with a certificate, then maybe for some services and applications this is enough, and I get single sign-on to the service.
+Identity-based security can also be applied at different levels.
+For example, if the device that I’m using is controlled by the company, joined to the domain, and authenticated to the corporate network with a certificate, then maybe for some services and applications this is enough, and I get single sign-on to the service.
 But if I try to access the same service from home or from the airport, multi-factor authentication is always needed to ensure my identity.

 Some people say that firewalls will disappear, but we think that they for sure will be around and play a role in delivering a form of protection for a while.
 But it is a really good idea to shift focus to an identity-based security approach asap.

 Stay secure out there…